4ms/stm32mp1-baremetal/README.md

 This is completely optional, but is very convenient when developing.
 You must have a working bootloader and application uimg file, and the board must boot into the application.
-Once that's established, you can use a J-link programer and Ozone to load a new application image and debug it.
+Once that's established, you can use a J-Link or ST-LINK programmer as well as debugger software on your host computer to load a new application image and debug it.

-This README isn't a tutorial on using gdb or debuggers or SEGGER Ozone and J-link, so I won't go into detail here.
+This README isn't a tutorial on using gdb or debuggers or SEGGER Ozone and J-Link, so I won't go into detail here.
 I also experience some quirks and odd behavior, which is common when debugging remote targets with software from SEGGER, or OpenOCD.
-The process is no different than debugging on any other STM32 device: you have an elf file and you use gdb (or Ozone) to load it.
+The process is no different than debugging on any other STM32 device: you have an elf file and you use gdb (or Ozone or TRACE32) to load it.

+#### Debugging with Segger Ozone (OSD32 board only)

+This requires an SWD connection, which is only found on the OSD32MP1-BRK board.
-If you use Ozone with a J-link or J-trace connected to the SWD/JTAG port of the OSD32MP1-BRK board, create a new Ozone project for the STM32MP15xx Core A7, and load the elf file created back in step 4.
-That's it.
+It also requires a J-Link debugger.
+Within Ozone, create a new project for the STM32MP15xx Core A7, and load the elf file created back in step 4.
+You can load a new elf file after re-compiling, and debug as normal.

+With TRACE32, the process is similar (Lauterbach supplies some helper scripts).

+I found that often the unit requires a hard reset before I can load new firmware.
+My recommendation is to have an SD Card with the U-Boot and the `minimal_boot` application loaded on it.
+Press the reset button on the board and wait until the UART console shows that it's done booting.
+At this point, you can use Ozone or TRACE32 to load new firmware.

+An even more streamlined technique is to omit U-Boot proper entirely and just load U-Boot SPL onto partitions 1 and 2 of the SD Card.
+Leave partitions 3 and 4 empty.
+The unit will boot up and quickly display "Trying to boot from MMC1" and then hang.
+At this point, you can load the elf file with your debugging software.
+The reason this works is that SPL initializes the DDR3 RAM, which is all we need to copy our firmware onto the board.

+#### Debugging with gdb and OpenOCD or JLimkGDBServer (all boards)

 If you use OpenOCD with a USB cable connected to the ST-LINK micro-USB jack of the Discovery board, run this command in one terminal window: